Average Cost of Home Insurance in Illinois

 - Earth movement like landslides or earthquakes is excluded without an endorsement

 For homes in the central Illinois tornado belt, consider adding guaranteed or extended replacement cost coverage so you can fully rebuild even if construction costs spike after a regional disaster.
-You can learn more about how other Midwest states handle storm coverage in our Michigan home insurance guide.
+Learn more about severe convective storm coverage and how the 2026 home insurance rate increases are unfolding nationwide.
+Homeowners in tornado-prone southern Illinois may also find useful parallels in our Tennessee home insurance guide, which covers similar 1% to 2% wind/hail deductible dynamics.

 Common Illinois Home Insurance Discounts